I'm passionate about learning

 A little bit about me (a brief cv)

 I am a creative, an artist, a designer, and a design educator.
-Currently I am an Assistant Professor of Art and Graphic Design at the University of Central Arkansas (UCA) and Twist Creative Studio founder.
-I have earned my MFA in Design from Savannah College of Art and Design and I have taught a variety of design curriculum ranging from branding and advertising to typography as well as packaging to graphic design history.
+Currently I am an Assistant Professor of Art and Graphic Design at the University of Central Arkansas (UCA), creator and host of The DESIGNED Podcast, and founder of Twist Creative Studio.
+I have earned my MFA in Design from Savannah College of Art and Design , an MS in Marketing, Communication, and Information Technology from Rochester Institute of Technology, and I have taught a variety of design curriculum ranging from branding and advertising to typography as well as packaging to graphic design history.
 My work advocates the application of humanistic experience and typographic form and visual communication with an ideology that design can exist and communicate in multi-dimensionalities signifying a ‘user-experience’ that is articulated, understood, sensed, and embodied.
 Beyond my academic career I have accrued more than twenty-five years as a professional designer with design experience encompassing freelance design, public relations, advertising, marketing, publications design, and more.

 I believe the humanistic revolution is upon us.
 I identify the emergence of the handmade movement as it has slowly gained popularity over the last decade, which is fueled by designers, clients, and customers returning to the roots of craft.
 This humanistic revolution promotes aesthetics that values the spirit of human touch and human design with a fusion of phenomenology and experiential purpose at its core.
 For clarity, phenomenology focuses on sensory qualities from the first-person point of view—such as seeing, hearing, etc.—in the pursuit of meaning.
 These experiences empower and give value to human connections.